 I wonder if other provinces have it too but Dalog is a super-filling chunk of boiled taro in sweetened coconut milk.
 Some homes prepare it with mid-sized tapioca pearls & others use ube or purple yam.

 Palitaw is a common native Filipino dessert made of sticky rice & topped with grated coconut.
-But unlike the rest, the Maranaos love it in tiny balls & served without the usual shebang of toasted & diseccated coconut & sesame seeds.
+But unlike the rest, the Maranaos love it in tiny balls & served without the usual shebang of toasted desiccated coconut & sesame seeds.

-This wiggly octopus-ish looking snack is made of soft & soggy flour dough, pulled & twisted into a knot shape, something like a pretzel.
+This wiggly octopus-ish looking snack is actually a soft & soggy flour dough, pulled & twisted into a knot shape, something like a pretzel.

 Tamokonsi is, you guessed it right, sweet but just enough to hit a smile.
 It’s quite rubbery too but then again, a happy chow.

 Balolon is one of my favorite Maranao snacks.
 It is light, sweet & chewy.
 At first it just looks like rolled thin pancakes.
-But it is actually stuffed with diseccated & toasted coconut & raw sugar called muscovado.
+But it is somewhat a rolled pancake stuffed with toasted coconut bits & raw sugar called muscovado.